Lakers Rumors: Before Heading To L.A., LeBron James ‘Thought Long And Hard’ About Joining Rockets And 76ers

 — LeBron James (@KingJames) July 26, 2018

 Now that he is playing for the Lakers, James could be facing the biggest challenge of his NBA career.
 The 33-year-old small forward spent the last eight seasons playing alongside other NBA superstars like Kyrie Irving, Kevin Love, Chris Bosh, and Dwyane Wade.
 However, this year will be very different.
-In his first season in Los Angeles, James will be surrounded by young and talented players like Brandon Ingram, Josh Hart, Lonzo Ball, Kyle Kuzma, and Ivica Zubac who are yet to have an experience playing in the playoffs.
+In his first season in Los Angeles, James will be surrounded by young and talented players like Brandon Ingram, Josh Hart, Lonzo Ball, Kyle Kuzma, and Ivica Zubac, who are yet to have an experience playing in the playoffs.

-James may be considered as the best basketball player on the planet, but the Lakers need to add more star power in order to compete against Western Conference powerhouse teams like the reigning NBA champions, Golden State Warriors, and the Houston Rockets.
+James may be considered the best basketball player on the planet, but the Lakers need to add more star power in order to compete against Western Conference powerhouse teams like the reigning NBA champions, Golden State Warriors, and the Houston Rockets.
 Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka are definitely aware of their current situations, but they want to see first how their young core will perform playing alongside James.